Simeon (son of Jacob)

-Simeon was the second of the six sons of Jacob and Leah, and the founder of the Israelite tribe of Simeon, according to the Book of Genesis of the Hebrew Bible.
+Simeon was the second of the six sons of Jacob and Leah, and the founder of the Israelite tribe of Simeon, according to the Book of Genesis in the Hebrew Bible.
 Biblical scholars regard the tribe as part of the original Israelite confederation.
-Simeon is absent in some sections of the Bible that list the other tribes, and some scholars think that it was not initially regarded as a distinct tribe.
+Simeon is absent from some of the passages in the Bible which list the other tribes, and some scholars think that it was not initially regarded as a distinct tribe.
 Some Biblical scholars believe that Simeon was not considered a distinct tribe due to the Zimri scandal.
-The Blessing of Moses before his death had omitted the Tribe of Simeon because Jacob had castigated him, Genesis 49:5-7, and because of the affair of Baal-peor.
+The Blessing of Moses, before his death, had omitted the Tribe of Simeon because Jacob had castigated him, Genesis 49:5-7, and because of the affair of Baal-peor.

 Simeon's name

-The text of the Torah states that the name of Simeon is about the fact that God heard that Leah was unloved by Jacob and preferred her sister Rachel.
+The text of the Torah states that the name of Simeon reflects Leah's belief that God had heard that she was unloved by Jacob, who preferred her sister Rachel.
 This implies a derivation from the Hebrew root šāma, meaning 'to hear', 'to listen', and the verb ʾōnī, meaning 'my suffering'.
 At other times, it is thought to derive from šhām and ʿāvōn, meaning 'there is sin', which is argued to be a prophetic reference to Zimri's sexual miscegenation with a Midianite woman, a type of relationship which rabbinical sources regard as sinful.

-Alternatively, Hitzig, W. R. Smith, Stade, and Kerber compared שִׁמְעוֹן Šīmə‘ōn to Arabic سِمع simˤ 'the offspring of the hyena and the female wolf'; as supports, Smith points to Arabic tribal names Simˤ 'a subdivision of the defenders (the Medinites)' and Samˤān 'a subdivision of Tamim'.
+Alternatively, Ferdinand Hitzig, W. R. Smith, Stade, and Kerber compared שִׁמְעוֹן Šīmə‘ōn to Arabic سِمع simˤ, 'the offspring of the hyena and the female wolf'; as supports, Smith points to Arabic tribal names Simˤ, 'a subdivision of the defenders (the Medinites)', and Samˤān, 'a subdivision of Tamim'.

+Biblical narrative

+Birth

+Genesis 29:31-35 records the birth of four sons to Jacob and Leah: Reuben, Simeon, Levi, and Judah.
+Leah then "stopped having children" for a time, although she subsequently gave birth to Issachar, Zebulun and Dinah.